zudello/zudello-knowledge-base/Knowledge Base/Approval management/Approving and rejecting documents.md

 ## Approving in Zudello

 Documents requiring approval will show in Approval status in their respective submodules.
-To view all of your outstanding approvals in a particular, click the **Requests** submodule.
-For more information on the Requests page, see [[[Requests page]]]
+To view all of your outstanding approvals in a particular, click the **Requests** submodule (see [Requests submodule](Requests%20submodule.md)).

 To approve documents directly in Zudello: